eclipse/xtext/xtext-website/documentation/308_emf_integration.md

 ### Stage 3: A Popup Xtext Editor (experimental) {#gmf-integration-stage3}

 *SimplePropertyPopupXtextEditorEditPartOverride* demonstrates how to spawn an Xtext editor to edit a model element.
 The editor pops up in its control and shows only the section of the selected element.
-It is a fully fledged Xtext editor, with support of validation, code assist and syntax highlighting.
+It is a fully fledged Xtext editor, with support of validation, content assist and syntax highlighting.
 The edited text is only transferred back to the model if it does not have any errors.

 Note that there still are synchronization issues, that's why we keep this one marked as experimental.